boot in Gujarati ગુજરાતી

 boot in English

-- boot⇄boot (1), noun, verb.
+- boot ⇄ boot (1), noun, verb. english

-- boot⇄boot (2), noun, verb.
+- boot ⇄ boot (2), noun, verb. english

-- boot⇄boot (3), noun.
+- boot ⇄ boot (3), noun.

-- boot⇄expr. lick the boots of, to flatter; follow or obey slavishly.
+- boot ⇄ expr. lick the boots of, to flatter; follow or obey slavishly.

-- boot⇄noun 1a. a covering for the foot and lower part of the leg, usually of leather or rubber (distinguished from ?shoe).
+- boot ⇄ noun 1a. a covering for the foot and lower part of the leg, usually of leather or rubber (distinguished from ?shoe).

 b.
 (British.) a high-cut shoe that covers the whole foot, including the ankle.

 Ex.
 What boots thy wealth?
-(Robert Southey). - boot⇄v.t.
-(Obsolete.) to enrich; benefit.
+(Robert Southey).english - boot ⇄ v.t.
+(Obsolete.) to enrich; benefit. english

-- boot⇄v.t.
+- boot ⇄ v.t.
 1. to put boots on; supply with boots.

 Ex.
 If Washington could have booted his army, the men might never have stayed at Valley Forge.